LuChengTHU/dpm-solver/README.md

 ## Algorithms in DPM-Solver
 We support the following four algorithms.
-The algorithms with noise-prediction are referred to DPM-Solver w.r.t. the *noise prediction model*, and the algorithms with data-prediction are referred to DPM-Solver w.r.t. the *data prediction model*.
+The algorithms with noise-prediction are referred to [DPM-Solver](https://arxiv.org/abs/2206.00927) which discretizing the integral w.r.t. the *noise prediction model*, and the algorithms with data-prediction are referred to [DPM-Solver++](https://arxiv.org/abs/2211.01095) which discretizing the *data prediction model*.

 We also support the *dynamic thresholding* introduced by [Imagen](https://arxiv.org/abs/2205.11487) for algorithms with data-prediction.
 The dynamic thresholding method can further improve the sample quality by pixel-space DPMs with large guidance scales.

-Note that the `model_fn` for initializing DPM-Solver is always the noise prediction model, and for algorithms with data-prediction we further convert the noise prediction model to the data prediction model inside the implementation of DPM-Solver.
+Note that the `model_fn` for initializing DPM-Solver is always the noise prediction model.
+The setting for `predict_x0` is for the algorithm (noise-prediction DPM-Solver or data-prediction DPM-Solver++), not for the model.
+In other words, even for `predict_x0=True`, you can still use the noise prediction model for your `model_fn` and the algorithm can work well.

+- In fact, we implement the algorithms with data-prediction by firstly converting the noise prediction model to the data prediction model and then use DPM-Solver++ to sample, and users do not need to care about it.

 The performance of singlestep solvers (i.e. Runge-Kutta-like solvers) and the multistep solvers (i.e.  Adams-Bashforth-like solvers) are different.
 We recommend to use different solvers for different tasks.